ADVERTISEMENT

 3. Form a working hypothesis.

 Based on the known facts you recorded in the previous step, make some educated guesses about the possible answers to your research question or problem.
-For example, say you know your great-grandfather’s date of birth, and that he was born in Germany, but his sister who was five years younger was born in America.
-That lets you estimate a date range — between the two birth dates — for their family’s immigration to the United States.
+For example, say you know your great-grandfather’s date of birth and that he was born in Germany, but his sister who was five years younger was born in America.
+That lets you estimate a date range—between the two birth dates—for their family’s immigration to the United States.
 If you’ve found their father in the 1900 census and then again in the 1920 census, but not in 1910, you could speculate that he moved.
 Or perhaps he was a “bird of passage” who came to the United States for a short time, worked to earn enough money to return home and buy land, and then came back to America later.

-Here’s the hypothesis I came up with, outlining Mihlay Fenscak’s life:
+Here’s the hypothesis I came up with, outlining Mihlay Fenscak’s life.

 Mihaly Fenscak was born in Posa, Slovakia, married there and had two children.
 His first wife died and then he married Illa.
 Their first child was born in Liverpool, England, and then they arrived in America.
-While in Freeland, Pa., their daughter Anna was born, and then they eventually returned to Slovakia where their final two children, Elizabeth and Michael were born.
+While in Freeland, Pa., their daughter Anna was born, and then they eventually returned to Slovakia where their final two children, Elizabeth and Michael, were born.
 Mihaly and Illa both died in Slovakia.
 Their three daughters eventually settled in America, and their son in Argentina.
-Mihaly’s children from first wife: John settled in America; Anna stayed in Slovakia and married.
+Mihaly’s children from first wife: John settled in America, and Anna stayed in Slovakia and married.

 4. Identify sources with related records.